samirhadii/adminbase/README.md

 ### `npm install semantic-ui-react semantic-ui-css`

+The email send functionality relies on a few packages that you can add with:

+### `npm i nodemailer googleapis && npm i dotenv --save-dev`

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).